jwsloan/summer_to_remember/README.md

 - **Customization:** It utilizes CSS custom properties (design tokens) and the ::part pseudo-element, allowing you to easily tweak themes, colors, and layouts to match your branding.
 - **Ease of Use:** Shoelace is framework-agnostic and can be integrated into any project with minimal setup, making it ideal for static sites or projects without a build system.
 - **Integration:** Components can be included via CDN, enabling quick and easy incorporation into the project without the need for complex build tools.

+## Architecture & State Management
+- The app uses a lightweight, modular architecture:
+  - **Reactive Store:** State is managed using a Proxy-based store (see ADR-003), enabling reactive updates and easy test coverage.
+  - **Web Components:** UI elements like `<app-header>` and `<login-button>` are implemented as custom elements for reusability and separation of concerns.
+  - **No frameworks or build tools:** All code runs natively in the browser, with Shoelace components included via CDN.

 ---